 As convalescence comes along, finely minced lean meat (not mincemeat) will be acceptable.
 Boiled fish, if available, or tripe are useful changes, and a little cooked liver, besides being a great luxury, is a natural laxative.

 It must be remembered that water is a natural drink for dogs.
 Milk must always be regarded as a food rather than as a thirst quencher, but it is of great value for invalids.

-A healthy adult dog is generally better if fed on what is called a dry diet, such as raw meat, whole meal crusts baked hard, dog biscuits, cubes, etc. Household scraps, such as pieces of cooked meat mixed with vegetables and gravy makes a welcome change once or twice a week.
+A healthy adult dog is generally better if fed on what is called a dry diet, such as raw meat, wholemeal crusts baked hard, dog biscuits, cubes, etc. Household scraps, such as pieces of cooked meat mixed with vegetables and gravy make a welcome change once or twice a week.

 Never allow your dogs to eat stale food.
 The remains of each meal should be removed after a reasonable time has been given to your dog to eat his fill.

 In the wild, animals will seek out and chew their own remedies when feeling ill or a little off-color.

 Indeed, your own domestic dog often nibbles on grass or other plants.
 However, because of their domestication and diets, domestic pets need a helping hand to ensure their continual good health.

 Herbs and herbal extracts can be added to their diet and used in the treatment of simple ailments.
 If your dog is given herbs in its diet from an early age you will find it will enjoy them.